davekilian/davekilian.github.com/_posts/2021-02-17-rdma-overview.markdown

 So, in short, CPU + RAM = you have a computer.
 But these alone would make a pretty useless computer.

 A real computer has a lot of additional devices attached to the core computer: disks, SSDs, network cards, graphics cards, monitors, keyboards, mice, webcams, you name it!
-These devices are often called [peripherals](https://en.wikipedia.org/wiki/Peripheral) because, however useful, they're not core to your computer &mdash; you can have a computer without a keyboard, but a computer without a CPU is no computer at all!
+These devices are often called [peripherals](https://en.wikipedia.org/wiki/Peripheral) because, however useful, they're not core to your computer &mdash; you can have a computer without a keyboard, but a computer without a CPU is no computer at all.

 Internally, peripherals are usually sort of like computers in their own right.
 Each usually has a little chip called a "logic board" which consists, among other things, of a 'controller' that does a job similar to what the CPU does for a full computer, and a little bit of onboard memory that works sort of like RAM.
-Some newer devices, like fancy DIY hackable keyboards, literally use low-cost CPUs and RAM in place of a purpose-specific logic controller!
+Some newer devices, like fancy DIY hackable mechanical keyboards, literally use low-cost CPUs and RAM in place of a purpose-specific logic controller!

 ## I/O